arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 manipulate keys that share a certain prefix as a group, as if they were in folders or subfolders.

-:ship: Delete all the keys with the `redis` prefix using the `recurse` option.
+:shipit: Delete all the keys with the `redis` prefix using the `recurse` option.
 ```bash
 consul kv delete -recurse redis
 ```

 ### Modify Existing Data

-:ship: Update the value of an existing key.
+:shipit: Update the value of an existing key.
 ```bash
 consul kv put foo bar
 ```

-:ship: Get the updated key.
+:shipit: Get the updated key.
 ```bash
 consul kv get foo
 ```

-:ship: Put the new value at an extant "path".
+:shipit: Put the new value at an extant "path".
 ```bash
 consul kv put foo zip
 ```

-:ship: Check the updated path.
+:shipit: Check the updated path.
 ```bash
 consul kv get foo
 ```